newrelic/centurion/README.md

 end
 ```

-This sets up a staging and productionenvironment and defines a `common` task
+This sets up a staging and production environment and defines a `common` task
 that will be run in either case.
 Note the dependency call in the task
 definition for the `production` and `staging` tasks.
-Additionally, it defines
+Additionally, it
-some host ports to map and sets which servers to deploy to.
-Some configuration
+defines some host ports to map and sets which servers to deploy to.
+Some
-will provided to the containers at startup time, in the form of environment
+configuration will provided to the containers at startup time, in the form of
-variables.
+environment variables.

 All of the DSL items (`host_port`, `host_volume`, `env_var`, `host`) can be
 specified more than once and will append to the configuration.